selimgokirmak/Messe-Frankfurt-Supported-Events/README.md

 ✅ There should be an `Exhibitors & Products` or `Exhibitor List` or a similar option under one of the menus (like in the image).

+✅ Exhibitor listing page format should be the same as the sample websites below.

 **If you are unsure whether your target event is supported,** you can run a test with the URL — if no results are returned, the website is not compatible.

 <img src="exhibitor-list.png" alt="exhibitor search" width="100%" style="border: 2px solid #000; border-radius: 8px;"/>